scholarshipcoin/scholarshipcoin/doc/README.md

 Setup
 ---------------------
-Scholarship Core is the original Scholarshipcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Scholarshipcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Scholarship Core is the original Scholarship client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Scholarship transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download Scholarship Core, visit [scholarshipcoin.org](https://scholarshipcoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Scholarshipcoin on your native platform.
+The following are some helpful notes on how to run Scholarship on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/scholarshipcoin-qt` (GUI) or
+- `bin/scholarship-qt` (GUI) or
-- `bin/scholarshipcoind` (headless)
+- `bin/scholarshipd` (headless)

 ### Windows

-Unpack the files into a directory, and then run scholarshipcoin-qt.exe.
+Unpack the files into a directory, and then run scholarship-qt.exe.

 ### OS X

-Drag Scholarshipcoin-Core to your applications folder, and then run Scholarshipcoin-Core.
+Drag Scholarship-Core to your applications folder, and then run Scholarship-Core.

 ### Need Help?

-* See the documentation at the [Scholarshipcoin Wiki](https://scholarshipcoin.info/) for help and more information.
+* See the documentation at the [Scholarship Wiki](https://scholarship.info/) for help and more information.
-* Ask for help on [#scholarshipcoin](http://webchat.freenode.net?channels=scholarshipcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=scholarshipcoin).
+* Ask for help on [#scholarship](http://webchat.freenode.net?channels=scholarship) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=scholarship).
-* Ask for help on the [ScholarshipcoinTalk](https://scholarshipcointalk.io/) forums.
+* Ask for help on the [ScholarshipTalk](https://scholarshiptalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Scholarshipcoin on your native platform.
+The following are developer notes on how to build Scholarship on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)